laptop keyboard Computers & Technology

 Internet Phone - See Skype Tutorial and related links, below.

-Kids and Mobile Phones - Advice for parents on helping children use cell phones safely (2011 - 2023, Federal Trade Commission).
-See also Cellphones and Devices: A Guide for Parents and Caregivers NEW!
-(2924, Common Sense Media; non-profit organization), and NetSmartz Smartphones (2019 - 2020, National Center for Missing & Exploited Children and Boys & Girls Clubs of America), Growing Wireless (below).
-For a review of health risks, see Cell Phone Safety links, above.
+Kids and Cell Phones - Advice for parents on helping children use cell phones safely (2024, Federal Trade Commission).
+See also Cellphones and Devices: A Guide for Parents and Caregivers (2024, Common Sense Media; non-profit organization), NetSmartz Smartphones (National Center for Missing & Exploited Children and Boys & Girls Clubs of America), and Growing Wireless (below).
+The Wait Until 8th pledge NEW! empowers parents to rally together to delay giving children a smartphone until at least the end of 8th grade, and protect the elementary and middle school years from the distractions and the dangers of a smartphone (non-profit organization).
+For a review of health risks, see Cell Phone Health Risks links, above.
 For translations of text-messaging acronyms, see Texting and Chat Abbreviations, below.
 See also Your Kid's First Phone, and Kids & Tech: Tips for Parents in the Digital Age and related links, below.

 Mobile Device Apps & Privacy - See Apps & Privacy, above.